laravel/docs/billing.md

         'custom_option' => $value,
     ]);

+You could even use it to make charges without even requiring an active user.
+Just provide a valid payment source.

+    User::charge(100, ['source' => $stripeToken]);

 The `charge` method will throw an exception if the charge fails.
 If the charge is successful, the full Stripe / Braintree response will be returned from the method:

     try {